erincodes/hexaco-personality-viz/README.md

 - Pandas: https://pandas.pydata.org/getting_started.html
 - Plotly: https://plotly.com/python/getting-started/

 After packages are installed, open and run `main.py`; this is the single-source-of-truth file.
+You can run the file either by opening a terminal and running `python main.py` or click to run it within the VSCode interface:

 ![Image of where to click in VSCode to run a file](https://github.com/erincodes/hexaco-personality-viz/blob/main/images/run-file-VS-Code.png)

 A message like this will appear in your terminal when `main.py` runs successfully: `Dash is running on http://127.0.0.1:8050/`.
-Navigate to the link provided to view the interactive web UI.
+Navigate to the link provided to view the interactive web UI on a local server:

 ![Example of expected output in web browser](https://github.com/erincodes/hexaco-personality-viz/blob/main/images/output-iu-example.png)